 Positive political economy

 1. Principles of positive political economy.
 The same government policy affects the welfare of different people differently.
 People act like rational economic actors in their political decisions.
 Economics, economic policy and public choice.
 Introduction to the scientific method.
 Why do people disagree about covid-19 restrictions?
 (Mankiw, ch.
 1-2; Krugman, ch.
 1-2).
 2. Supply and demand.
 Quantity and price.
 Marginal utility and marginal cost.
 Movements along the curve vs curve shifts.
 The market equilibrium.
 Why is the current crisis different from the previous one?
 (Mankiw, ch.
 4; Krugman, ch.
 3).
 3. Elasticity and its applications.
-Can a good harvest be bad for farmers?
-(Mankiw ch.
+Can a good harvest be bad news for farmers?
+(Mankiw, ch.
 5; Krugman, ch.
 5).
 4. Supply, demand, and public policies.
 Price controls.
 Was it a good idea to raise the minimum wage in Spain in 2020?
 Is rent control a good idea for mayors?
 (Mankiw, ch.
 6, pp. 111-120; Krugman, ch.
 4).
 5. The three effects of a tax: tax revenue, tax burden and the deadweight loss of taxation.
 Elasticity and tax incidence.
 Optimal tax systems: sufficiency, efficiency and equity.
-A reduced VAT rate for food or a reduced income tax for IT professionals?
-(Mankiw ch.
+A reduced VAT rate for food?
+Reduced income tax for IT professionals?
+Are EU competition fines a tax on foreign big tech companies?
+(Mankiw, ch.
 6: 120-128, ch.
 8; Krugman, ch.
 5).
 6. International trade and protection.
 Tariffs.
 Quotas.
 Non-tariff barriers.
 Winners and losers from trade.
 Arguments for protection.
 How protectionist is the EU?
-(Mankiw ch.
-3+9).
+Why is the UK tax on wine greater than the tax on beer?
+(Mankiw, ch.
+3+9; Krugman, ch.
+19).
 7. Mid-term review.
 Welfare economics vs positive political economy.
+Pareto efficiency.
 Consumer surplus, producer surplus and tax revenue.
 Does it make sense to aggregate national well-being?
 (Mankiw, ch.
 7).
 8. Externalities.
 Pigouvian taxes, quotas and tradeable pollution permits.
 Rivalry and excludability: private goods, public goods and common resources.
 Club goods.
 What's the optimal size of our class?
-(Mankiw ch.
+(Mankiw, ch.
 10-11; Krugman, ch.
 9).
 9. Monopoly.
 The costs of monopoly.
 Economies of scale and natural monopolies.
 EU competition policy.
 Should the EU allow the creation of European champions?
-(Mankiw ch.
-13-15; Krugman, ch.
+(Mankiw ch.15; Krugman, ch.
 8).
 10. Measuring the macroeconomy.
 Production, growth, employment, inflation, income distribution.
 Is Ireland the most developed country in the EU?
-(Mankiw ch.
+(Mankiw, ch.
 23-24; Krugman, ch.
 11).
 11. Economic growth.
 The Harrod-Domar model.
 The neoclassical growth model.
 Conditional convergence.
 Why does Romania grow faster than Germany?
 (Mankiw, ch.
 25; Krugman, ch.
 13).
 12. Money and monetary policy.
 The monetary system.
 The money multiplier.
 Money growth and inflation.
 The inflation tax.
 Who creates money in Europe?
 The Covid-19 pandemic and a digital currency for the ECB?
-(Mankiw ch.
+(Mankiw, ch.
 29-30; Krugman, ch.
 16-17).
 13. Fiscal policy.
 The multiplier effect.
 Crowding out.
 Ricardian equivalence.
 How much is the government spending multiplier?
 The political business cycle: partisan and opportunistic.
 The Stability and Growth Pact.
-(Mankiw ch.
+(Mankiw, ch.
 33-34; Krugman, ch.
 15).
 14. Introduction to public choice.
 The median-voter theorem.
 The principal-agent problem.
 Exit, voice and loyalty.